mskian/san-proxy/README.md

 ## Features 💅

 - Supports on Browser Build with Chromium
-- Socks5 Proxy with Port for HTTPS Connections
+- Socks5 Proxy with Port for HTTPS Connection
 - Disable option
-- Get Porxy Status and IP
+- Get Proxy Status and IP
 - System Font
 - Spectre.css Framework
 - Light Weight and Optimized